dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 ## Rewrite URLs for correct routing

-Routing requests for page components in a Blazor WebAssembly app isn't as straightforward as routing requests in a Blazor Server, hosted app.
+Routing requests for page components in a Blazor WebAssembly app isn't as straightforward as routing requests in a Blazor Server app.
 Consider a Blazor WebAssembly app with two components:

 * `Main.razor`: Loads at the root of the app and contains a link to the `About` component (`href="About"`).
 * `About.razor`: `About` component.